 What does clearing customs mean?

-Clearing customs is when you get done with what they call the “primary inspection,” and they run your passport and bag through the system, to see if what you brought with you matches up what’s on your declaration.
+Clearing customs is when you finish what they call the “primary inspection,” they run your passport and bag through the system to see if what you brought with you matches what’s on your declaration.

-It could be something as simple as not filling out any paperwork right, or having a prohibited item in your bag — regardless of what it is, it’ll slow down the lines and wait time.
+It could be as simple as not filling out any paperwork correctly or having a prohibited item in your bag — regardless of what it is, it’ll slow down the lines and wait time.

 Do you have to go through customs at every airport?

-Technically, only countries that have airport customs stations need to go through them.
+Technically, only countries with airport customs stations must go through them.
 Still, some smaller airports perform the same function as major airport customs stations.

 - Best Airports for Layovers Around the World

 - Clear vs. TSA Precheck: What’s Better?